 - Timeline posts

 - Events, contests, quizzes, sweepstakes, deals, offers etc.

 What should I post?

 The first thing is to know who your audience is.
 Once you know that, your goal is to post stuff that they are interested in, something that will keep them engaged.

-While posting images of your tour is a no brainer, you can still spice it up.
-Your imagery should give your audience a virtual tour experience.
-Post enticing photos of locations, scenery, buildings, trails, eateries and everything else in your tour.
-You could add historical tidbits, or fascinating facts along with these images.
+While posting images of your tour is a no-brainer, you can still spice it up.
+Your tour marketing imagery should give your audience a virtual experience.
+Post enticing photos of locations, scenery, buildings, trails, eateries and everything else on your tour.
+You could add historical tidbits or fascinating facts along with these images.
 Throw in a few interesting well-made videos of what your clients have to say about you, funny incidents, or experiences.

-While this is the very least that you must do, you can also engage your audience in many more ways.
+While this is the very least that you must do, you can also engage your audience in much more ways.
 Here are some examples: